 These securities are either stocks or bonds.
 Which is something we all either trade or invest in.

-A lot of people get excited about IPOs too.
+A lot of people get excited about IPOs, too.

-What Is A Draft Red Herring Perspective (DRHP)
+Red Herring Perspective (DRHP) Draft

 Before any company goes for an IPO to raise money and hits the primary market, it issues a draft red herring perspective.
 Certain rules must be followed for startups, established companies, or funds wanting to raise money through a formal offering.
 Securities regulators worldwide and investors in a private offering require the company (Issuer) to submit a professional preliminary red herring prospectus.